micro-community/micro/docs/v2/guides/writing-a-go-function.md

 ## Writing a Client

 The [client](https://pkg.go.dev/github.com/micro/go-micro/v2/client) package is used to query functions and services.
 When you create a
-Function, a Client is included which matches the initialised packages used by the server.
+Function, a Client is included which matches the initialized packages used by the server.

 Querying the above function is as simple as the following.